stephenpangga/stephenpangga/README.md

 Java Fundamental assignment, where we create a windows applcation where student and teacher can look up information and store student details.
 Repository: https://github.com/stephenpangga/Java-Fundamental-End_Assignments <br/>
 API Class Assignment <br/>
-Java class assignment, learning how to make an API with spring boot.
+Java class assignment, learning how to make an API with spring boot.<br/>
 Programming language and tool used: Java, spring boot, swagger, h2 console
 Repository: https://github.com/stephenpangga/my-first-api-gundam.iml <br/>